Cardiovascular Disease

 Primary prevention of CVD focusses on preventing onset of disease, for example, by supporting the public to make healthier lifestyle choices.
 Secondary prevention focuses on early diagnosis, treatment, and management, to stop CVD progressing – and reduce the risk of future CVD events.

-• Local support is given to national campaigns, such as NHS Better Health, to encourage individuals to address the modifiable risk factors of CVD and poor health choices.
-This is supported by the One You Lincolnshire Integrated Lifestyle Service, which offers evidence based health improvement interventions across Lincolnshire.
+- Local support is given to national campaigns, such as NHS Better Health, to encourage individuals to address the modifiable risk factors of CVD and poor health choices.
+This is supported by the One You Lincolnshire Integrated Lifestyle Service, which offers evidence-based health improvement interventions across Lincolnshire that address CVD risk factors.
+They support the people of Lincolnshire to ‘Be Smoke Free’, ‘Eat Well, Lose Weight’, ‘Drink Less’, and ‘Move More’.
+Patients can refer themselves or can be referred by healthcare professionals.

 5. Community & Stakeholder Views

-Whilst not specific to CVD, lots of engagement takes place with the public, patients and other stakeholders to ascertain views about many issues.
+Whilst not specific to CVD, engagement takes place with the public, patients and other stakeholders to ascertain views about many issues.

 Healthwatch Lincolnshire carries out work to understand the needs, experiences and concerns of people who use health and social care services.
-Some areas of work are related to CVD, for example, wanting to hear the views of people who have suffered a stroke.
+Some areas of work are related to CVD, for example, the views of local people who have suffered a stroke.
+(Source: Healthwatch Stroke Report)

 Lincolnshire NHS Citizens Panel are residents who volunteer to provide regular feedback and research, allowing residents the opportunity to share opinions and views on health and care services within the county.